Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 58 points nine of 12 times.
+- Alabama and its opponents have gone over the current 58-point total in nine of 12 games (75%) this season.

 - In 38.5% of Cincinnati's games this season (5/13), the teams combined to score more than Friday's total of 58.

-- The two teams combine to score 81.7 points per game, 23.7 more than the over/under in this contest.
+- These two squads combine to allow 36.3 points per game, 21.7 fewer than this contest's over/under.

-- The 36.3 combined points per game that these two squads have allowed this season are 21.7 fewer than the 58 total in this contest.
+- The average total in Crimson Tide games this season is 62.3, 4.3 points above Friday's total of 58.

-- The Crimson Tide and their opponents have scored an average of 62.3 points per game in 2021, 4.3 more than Friday's total.
+- The 58 total in this game is 3.3 points above the 54.7 average total in Bearcats games this season.

 Alabama Stats and Trends

-- Alabama is 7-5 against the spread and 12-1 overall in games when it scores more than 16.1 points.
+- Alabama is 7-5 against the spread and 12-1 overall in games when it records more than 16.1 points.

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.